 Our website’s mission is to provide you continuous and convenient access to Court information and services.
 In addition to a wealth of information concerning court structure, personnel and operations, interested parties will find case scheduling information, local rules, annual reports and much more.
 Further, our jury home page allows prospective jurors the convenience of completing necessary qualification and deferral requests online avoiding the costs and delays of mailing forms.

 The court assumes no liability for any legal consequences arising out of the listing of inaccurate or outdated information on these pages.
 Fifth Judicial District of Pennsylvania.
 Required Landlord Disclosures.
 Tenants have many rights, primarily under state law, including the rights to privacy, a livable home, the proper use of your security deposit, and nondiscriminatory treatment from your landlord.

 Overview of Landlord-Tenant Laws in Pennsylvania.
 Both landlords and tenants should be able to deal with many legal questions and problems without a lawyer, once they understand the basics of state law.

 This overview of key landlord-tenant laws in Pennsylvania will get you started.
-Required Landlord Disclosures in Pennsylvania.
+Required Landlord Disclosures in Pennsylvania Under Pennsylvania law, landlords must disclose specific information to tenants (usually in the lease or rental agreement), such as the name and address of the banking institution where the security deposit is kept.
 LANDLORD HANDBOOK.
 LANDLORD HANDBOOK.
 A.